 Of the hundreds of occasions the endgame has arisen, two classic games stand out.
 The first was in game 35 of the 1962 world championship match between Walter Hellman and Asa Long, with the former handling the White pieces.
 Here Hellman forced Long to defend for almost 4 hours to hold the draw.
 The second was in game 23 of the 1965 world championship match between Hellman and Derek Oldbury, the former again playing White.
 Armed with the knowledge of the first game, Oldbury demonstrated an easier draw.
-Thus I have designated this the Hellman-Oldbury Position in honour of these two endgame greats.
+Thus I have designated this the Hellman-Oldbury Position in honor of these two endgame greats.
+In match play, Oldbury lost heavily to both Tinsley and Hellman.
+However, in the endgame he had no superior.